michaelyuen/mikey.baby/src/pages/posts/whoop-there-it-is.md

 One week.
 Woo-hoo!
 At this point I completed the first major milestones, "7 logged sleeps", and today unlocked the Health Monitor.
 I thought it would be a little more exciting. 🤷‍♂️

 Yesterday I worked out.
 It was a decent session.
 I feel some fatigue this morning and my right shoulder is a little more painful than usual when I move my arm in certain ways.
 Seems about right.
 I went to sleep at a good time (~11) and woke up a little after 7:30, but I didn't have a great sleep.
 The sleep monitor kind of showed this.
 I was hoping it would be like a >90% score, but it was 83%.
 Not bad, but just okay.
 I also had a bad dream that I remember some of, and whenever that happens it seems to have knock-on effects.

+## Day 8

+Not a great morning!
+Last night we went to our friend's stand up comedy show.
+That was fun, but we didn't realize how late it would go.
+So we weren't home until after 11 when I should have been sleeping.
+Also there was a two drink minimum, so I had a couple beers.
+Surely that didn't help.
+All in all, I ended up going to bed close to 1am after eating and admittedly watching tv longer than I should have.
+I'm definitely feeling it this morning, and the Whoop sleep analysis showed it too.